-% Estimated floating capital 47.78
+% Estimated floating capital 47.56

-A.12. shares and takeover o ether there are any restrictions (articles of incorporation, legislative or of any other nature) placed on the transfer of or any restrictions on voting rights.
-In particular, indicate the existence of any type of restriction that may inhibit a the company through acquisition of its shares on the market, as well as such regimes for prior authorisation or that may be applicable, under sector regulations, to acquisitions or transfers of the company's financial instruments.
+- A.12.
+Indicate whether there are any restrictions (articles of incorporation, legislative or of any other nature) placed on the transfer of shares and/or any restrictions on voting rights.
+In particular, indicate the existence of any type of restriction that may inhibit a takeover of the company through acquisition of its shares on the market, as well as such regimes for prior authorisation or notification that may be applicable, under sector regulations, to acquisitions or transfers of the company's financial instruments. - [] Yes [√] No - A.13.
+Indicate whether the general shareholders' meeting has resolved to adopt measures to neutralise a takeover bid by virtue of the provisions of Law 6/2007. - [] Yes [√] No

-[] Yes

-[\(\)] No

-A.13. ether the general shareholders' meeting has resolved to adopt measures to neutralise a takeover bid by virtue of ns of Law 6/2007.

-[] Yes

-[\(\)] No

-If so, expla n the measures approved and the terms under which such limitations would cease to apply:
+If so, explain the measures approved and the terms under which such limitations would cease to apply:

 A.14.
-Indicate w ether the company has issued shares that are not traded on a regulated EU market.
+Indicate whether the company has issued shares that are not traded on a regulated EU market.

-[] Yes

-[\(\)] No
+[ ] Yes [ · √] No

-If so, indica te each share class and the rights and obligations conferred.
+If so, indicate each share class and the rights and obligations conferred.

-B. GEN ERAL SHA REHOLDERS' MEETING
+B. GENERAL SHAREHOLDERS' MEETING

-B.1. ether there are any differences between the minimum quorum regime established by the Spanish Corporate Enterprise eral Shareholders' Meetings and the quorum set by the company, and if so give details.
+- B.1.
+Indicate whether there are any differences between the minimum quorum regime established by the Spanish Corporate Enterprises Act for General Shareholders' Meetings and the quorum set by the company, and if so give details. - [] Yes [V] No

-[] Yes

-[\(\)] No

-B.2. ether there are any differences between the company's manner of adopting corporate resolutions and the regime the Spanish Corporate Enterprises Act and, if so, give details:
+B.2.
+Indicate whether there are any differences between the company's manner of adopting corporate resolutions and the regime provided in the Spanish Corporate Enterprises Act and, if so, give details:

-[] Yes
+[] Yes [ \ ] No

-[\/] No